 - Abstract in English (max.
 1,500 characters including spaces).

 Project abstracts for awarded projects will be published in open-access project databases without a confidentiality review.
 Therefore, the contents of these fields should not contain sensitive information.

-- Goals and purpose of the project, and a background description containing an overview of the research area (max.
+- Goals and purpose of the project, and a background description containing an overview of the research area, and the project’s relevance to the purpose and focus of the call (max.
 7,000 characters including spaces)